kermattC/csci3055u-project-final/README.md

 print(1, 2, 3 terminator:"") // prints 123

-It also includes protocols that describe thoes data types algorithms which operate on them, such as Collection and Equatable.
+It also includes protocols that describe thoes data types algorithms which operate on them, such as Collection and Equatable and OptionSet.
 The implementation is located in the stdlib/public subdirectory
 // Collection -> printing the first word in a string let text = "a b c d" if let firstWord = text.firstIndex(of:" "){
-    print(text[..<firstword])
+    print(text[..<firstWord])
+}
+// OptionSet
+let oneOption: rewards = .gold let bundle: rewards = [.gold .platinum .diamond] let noOptions: []

+var bonus = []
+let purchase = 49.50
+if (purchase > 65){
+    bonus.insert(.gold)
+    print("You've earned gold rewards"!)
+}else{
+    print("Add more to upgrade your membership rank!")
 }